FAQ

 5. What is a No Cost Extension (NCE)?

 Provides for an additional period of performance with no additional costs to the sponsor to accomplish project goals.
-For NCE procedures, NCE’s may be handled internally in certain circumstances or sought externally from the sponsor.
-For NIH grants, No Cost Extensions can only be requested for the following reasons: – Need to provide continuity of project activities while a competing renewal is under review. – Permit orderly phase out of activities such as data analysis or compilation – Time to complete publications for submission
+For NIH grants, NCEs can only be requested for specific reasons such as completion of data analysis or publications.

 6. Who do I Contact to Request an NCE?

-7. Can a Charge Be Put on an R-Fund After the End Date of the Award?
+7. Can a Charge Be Put on an R-Fund After the End Date?

-The charge has to be incurred/encumbered prior to the end date of that award for it to be allowable on the associated R Fund.
-Depending on the Sponsor, they will allow 30, 45, 60, or 90 days after the end date forcharges incurred prior to the end date to hit the R Fund but it must have been expended and paid for by the end of the allowable period of invoicing time.
+The charge has to be incurred/encumbered prior to the end date.
+Depending on the Sponsor, they allow 30-90 days after the end date for charges incurred prior to the end date to hit the R Fund.

 9. What is a Subaward Agreement?

-10. Does the Salary Cap apply to all federal grants and contracts?
+10. Does the Salary Cap apply to all federal grants?

-No, the salary cap only applies to NIH, SAMSHA, and AHRQ (not on DOD, NSF, or NASA).
-Please use the institutional base salary for all other grant applications.
-The current cap is $187,000 effective January 8, 2017.
+No, it only applies to NIH, SAMSHA, and AHRQ (not DOD, NSF, or NASA).
+Use institutional base salary for others.

 11. What is Just in Time (JIT)?